Meet Deborah Enting

 Why did you decide to do it?

 Some of my colleagues at Guy’s Hospital participated in the bike ride from Land’s End to London in 2016.
 I was unable to join them at the time.
 It looked like a lot of fun, together with the opportunity to raise money for Guy’s Cancer at the same time, I couldn’t stay behind this time!

 I don’t have a lot of time for training during the week, so most weekends are spent on the bike.
 I prefer to exercise early morning, so 6am starts on Saturdays and Sundays have been common.
 The roads are quiet then and being alone with the birds and other wildlife makes it very pleasant.
 I have tried to include a few hills in my training too, not sure whether I have done enough!

 I am a very keen long-distance runner.
 I have completed a number of marathons and ultra-marathons in the past.
 The switch from running shoes to a road bike has been challenging as different muscle groups are used.
 But I’m enjoying every minute of it!

 Sharing some food and a drink with all the people who have supported us.
 After that, a massage!

 The Liege to London Bike Ride is a 300-mile, three-day cycle from the Belgian City of Liege to Guy’s Hospital in London between 19 - 21 September 2019.
 The brainchild of cancer survivor Gary Saunders, the ride is a celebration of survivorship to raise funds for vital research and treatment.

-    The team of 18 are a mix of cancer survivors, dedicated cancer professions, friends and family.
+The team of 18 are a mix of cancer survivors, dedicated cancer professionals, friends and family.
 Together, they will cycle challenging climbs like the Paterberg and ride past famous historic sites including the Menin Gate in Ypres and the beaches of Dunkirk.